Forest Management Plan frequently asked questions

 Mining activities are primarily approved and governed by processes managed by other government agencies under legislation such as the Environmental Protection Act 1986, Mining Act 1978, Petroleum and Geothermal Energy Resources Act 1967 and various State Agreement Acts.

-Mining operations are not approved under the CALM Act and do not rely on forest management practices or the forest management plan to occur.
+Mining operations are not approved under the Conservation and Land Management Act 1984 and do not rely on forest management practices or the forest management plan to occur.

 Can I access references listed in the plan?

-You can search by author, title or browse the Draft Forest Management Plan 2024-2033 reference list.
+You can search by author, title, browse the Draft Forest Management Plan 2024-2033 reference list or access the list of titles through Quick Links - FMP References.

 Most documents are available in full text, or copies can be provided on request.
 To request a title, email library@dbca.wa.gov.au or click on the request icon from the record you are in.